sherryli1116/finalproject-group15/README.md

 **Topic:** When fossil fuels are burned, they emit lots of gasses into our atmosphere; specifically carbon dioxide and greenhouse gasses.
 This causes a rise in temperatures as greenhouse gasses cause rise in temperatures globally as they trap heat in the air.
 This analysis will be linear as we will discover the trends/patterns between the amount of fossil fuels and their impact with temperature on a global scale from the years of 1995-2020.

-**Technology:** For our analysis, we will be using the following-

-- *Python:* Clean/organize data
-- *Jupyter:* Jupyter notebook will be used to run Python and run the specific modules we'll need to create data frames
-- *Pandas:* this module will allow us to create data frames that we will need to store and organzie after we clean our datasets.
-In the end, we will have three seperate data frames, but will use the final data frame which is a combination of both for our analysis.
-- *Matplotlib:* This will allow us to create the visualizations we need for our presentation and analysis

-### Datasets
+**Reason why topic was selected:** There are many reasons towards climate change, but the one that has contributed the most are greenhouse gasses.

+- greenhouse gasses trap heat in the Earth’s atmosphere causing a rise in temp
+- CO2 is the gas that is emitted the most in the atmosphere accounting for a total of 79%, just in the United States
+- Fossil fuels are also non-renewable and unsustainable

-We will be using two CSV files that contain our very large datasets.
+**Source of data:** We will be using two CSV files that contain our very large datasets.

 - Fossil Fuel Emissions Data: [owid-co2-data.csv](https://github.com/sherryli1116/finalproject-group15/files/9924958/owid-co2-data.csv)